anthonydubis/Robotics/Robotics/HW4/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 Our java program, PathPlanner.java takes care of the path finding.
-Placing all .java files submitted in the same directory and then run the following command with the appropriate arguments:
+Placing all .java files submitted in the same directory and then run the following commands with the appropriate arguments:

+javac *.java
 java PathPlanner [txt file world and obstacles] [txt file start and goal]

 It produces a path.txt file which contains the points in the shortest path.